 - Tekki kata (1,2,3)

 - Bassai Dai

-We also practice kata base sparring, where we apply kata principles in sparring.
+We practice kata-based sparring, where we apply kata principles in sparring.
 This is done in a safe environment.
-This practice helps embed kata fighting principles and prepares the student for a self defence situation.
+This practice helps embed kata-fighting principles and prepares the student for a self-defence situations.